 When not participating in the above activities she spends time with her husband (RET-USAF), four children, and more pets than she would like to admit.

 Tim Monti-Wohlpart is a New York born adoptee, in reunion since 1998.
 He is also the National Legislative Chair for the American Adoption Congress as well as AAC’s New York state representative.
 In 2002 and 2003, he served as Vice President and Legislative Liaison for New York Statewide Adoption Reform, lobbying for unrestricted original birth certificate access for all adult adoptees.
 In 2015, he began a grass-roots effort to restore the unrestricted access bill after it was changed in June 2015.
-His public petition, supporting that effort, has been provided to key legislators and Governor Cuomo.
+His public petition, supporting that effort, has been provided to key legislators, Governor Andrew Cuomo, and the New York State Department of Health.
 Tim joined the AAC Legislative Council in 2016 and serves on AAC’s board of directors.

 Tim holds a B.S. in marketing and a Master of Education.
 He lives and works in Brooklyn.